TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 to make the web faster, safer, and more open
 * [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) - A menubar IPFS application to get you on the Distributed Web to make the web faster, safer, and more open
+* [Perkeep](https://perkeep.org/) - Perkeep lets you permanently keep your stuff, for life
 * [PuTTY](https://putty.org/) - a free SSH and Telnet client
 * [qBittorrent](https://www.qbittorrent.org/) - The qBittorrent project aims to provide an open-source software alternative to µTorrent
 * [Siderus Orion](https://orion.siderus.io/) - Siderus Orion is an Open Source easy to use Inter Planetary File System (IPFS) desktop client